corbym/gogiven/README.md

 You can add the environment variable GOGIVENS_OUTPUT_DIR to your env properties that points to a directory you want goGivens to report the test output to.

 Default is the os's tmp directory.

+## List of Pre-written Ouput Generators <a name="output-generator-list></a>

+* HTML Spec: https://github.com/corbym/htmlspec - generates the output files used in the test example.